 Exercise on prescription

-GPs can prescribe exercise for a variety of problems, including mental health problems.
-If your GP prescribes you exercise, they should refer you to a qualified trainer who can help set up an exercise programme that suits you.
+Family doctors can prescribe exercise for a variety of problems, including mental health problems.
+If your family doctor prescribes you exercise, they should refer you to a qualified trainer who can help set up an exercise programme that suits you.